How Did the American Civil War End?

 The Battle of Palmito Ranch signage

-On this date, Union General Gordon Granger gave General Order No. 3, a legal decree that announced the enforcement of the Emancipation Proclamation in the state of Texas.
+On this date, Union General Gordon Granger issued General Order No. 3, a legal decree announcing the enforcement of the Emancipation Proclamation in the state of Texas.

 The Emancipation Proclamation Juneteenth